olahallvall/FlowDance/README.md

  Download the files https://github.com/olahallvall/FlowDance/blob/master/Setup/docker-compose.yml and https://github.com/olahallvall/FlowDance/blob/master/Setup/db-script.sql to a local folder.

- Open a command prompt in that folder and run the commands:
+ Open a command prompt (not Powershell or Linux) in that folder and run the commands:

  **docker-compose up -d**